-- Surgery is the best treatment for removing the cancer and can help you live longer.
+- Surgery is the only treatment that can remove pancreatic cancer.
+It can help you live longer.

-- Some of your symptoms, such as jaundice, pain and problems with digestion may improve after surgery.
+- Some symptoms, such as jaundice (yellow skin and eyes), pain and problems digesting food , may improve after surgery.

-- Pancreatic surgery is major surgery and as with any major operation there are some risks (see below).
+- As with any major operation, there are some risks (see below).

-- You will need to stay in hospital afterwards to recover.
-This may be between a week and two weeks, but could be longer if there are problems.
+- You will need to stay in hospital for a while afterwards.
+This may be for one to two weeks, but could be longer if there are problems.

 - Depending on the type of surgery, it can take three to nine months to recover.
-For some people it could take up to a year to fully recover.
+For some people it could take longer.

 - You may get side effects from surgery, such as problems digesting your food and diabetes.
 But the cancer may cause these symptoms even if you don’t have surgery.